kolkhis/tech-notes/vim/digraphs.md

       digraph, shown to the right of each digraph in `:digraphs`.

 ### List of Digraphs
+This is a non-exhaustive list of digraph characters.
+For a full list, see `:dig`.
 ```digraphs
 dH ┯  9519   Dh ┰  9520   DH ┳  9523   uh ┴  9524   uH ┷  9527   Uh ┸  9528   UH ┻  9531
 vh ┼  9532   vH ┿  9535   Vh ╂  9538   VH ╋  9547   FD ╱  9585   BD ╲  9586   TB ▀  9600